elprl/SwiftDataSwift6Concurrency/README.md

 ## Challenges

-How to create a SwiftUI app where SwiftData operations run on background threads and eventually update SwiftUI views on the main actor as required - while dealing with cross actor boundary challenges.
+How to create a SwiftUI MVVM app where SwiftData operations run on background threads and eventually update SwiftUI views on the main actor as required - while dealing with cross actor boundary challenges.

 ### Crossing actor boundaries
 This sample code approaches the problem with two solutions: